Earthii/chromePad/README.md

 # ChromePad

+chromePad is a chrome extension which enables users to take notes through chrome.

+People are no longer required to open up a word file, a text file, etc to take simple notes.

+This extensions allows you to save you quick notes in an extension.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.